Jyrsinho/memorygame/readme.md

 Mocha because that seems to support those ES6 modules more fluently.

 However that still doesn't help the fact that the game logic makes no sense...

+## 22.1.2025
+The significant question is what is the most sensical way to randomize the decks while keeping track of which cards are already dealt/used.

+## 23.1.2025